DSAC: Low-Cost RowHammer Mitigation Using In-DRAM Stochastic and Approximate Counting Algorithm: DSAC

 Figure \ref{fig:rt} displays DSAC's lifetime warranty according to the number of counters.
 In the case of 20 counters, the required time of R(\textit{t}) to be 0.999 is 9 days.
-This implies that DSAC can detect all the aggressor rows of double-sided uniform weight pattern for 9 days with 1,000 parts per million (ppm) error rate.
+This implies that DSAC can detect all the aggressor rows of double-sided uniform weight pattern for up to 9 days with a 1,000 parts per million (ppm) error rate.
+Note that 35 counters can guarantee 1 ppm error rate for 10 years.
+Therefore, DSAC can achieve a near-complete detection in low-area cost.